ness-lab/protocols/libraryPrep_Illumina/libraryPrep_protocol.md

     | Water        | NA    | NA            | 0.2  | NA          |
     | **Total**    | NA    | NA            | NA   | **10**      |

 2. Pipette 10 &#956;L of master mix in to 25 &#956;L of each DNA sample.
-Pipette mix thoroughly by pipetting up and down 10 to 15 times.
+Mix throughly by pipetting or flicking.
 3. Incubate reation in thermocycler using the following conditions (from Fisher _et al._ 2011):
     * 15 mins at 12°C followed by 15 mins at 25°C (30 mins total).

 ### Step 3: Post end-repair cleanup

 1. Add 100 &#956;L of SPRI bead solution to each sample.
 This is a 2.8X Bead:DNA ratio, which keeps dsDNA fragments but removes leftovers from end-repair master mix.
-Pipette mix thoroughly.
+Mix throughly by pipetting or flicking.
 2. Incubate at room temperature for 5 to 15 minutes.
 3. Place samples on magnetic rack and allow the beads to bind to the side of the tube.
 The supernatant should be clear.
 4. Remove and discard the supernatant (the DNA is bound to the beads so won't be lost).